IntersectMBO/ouroboros-network/README.md

 - The *Agent* itself, a standalone process that accepts connections on two
-  sockets: a "service" socket, on which keys are sent out, and a "control" socket, on which keys are received.
+  sockets: a "service" socket, on which keys are sent out, and a "control" socket, on which commands are received.
 The Agent will also automonously evolve keys, such that any keys it sends out on demand will match the current KES period on the ledger.
+Further, the KES Agent can generate new KES keys;
+  they have to be signed externally, and until they are, the KES Agent will store them in a staging area.
 - The *Node* (cardano-node), which connects to an Agent's "service" socket, and receives keys upon first connecting and when a fresh key is pushed to the Agent.
 Once the Node has received a valid key, it will evolve it